al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

 - Guide teams on creating the hypothesis of the ROI for each planned activity.
 Its a hard thing to do, also it should leverage the learning from the previous activities.
 - Argue that we should working on the right things, aka the activities that potentially contribute the most to the set goals.
 And avoid wasting resources on the activities that don't contribute as much.
    - Understand if incentives are pointing towards right direction or not.
-If there's a conflict then raise it up.
+If not, then there's a conflict, that needs to be resolved.
 - Be a data advocate and educate on measuring and being data driven, communicate the frameworks defined in "What data setup is required?" to help the organization be data smarter, for example how to run an AB test to evaluate the activity hypothesis.

 ### Did the activity help?

-Oon each activity answer: did it (the activity) help towards the goal?
+On each activity answer: did it (the activity) help towards the goal?
 And by how much?

 - When activity is not helping (towards the goal) then data analysts are responsible to raise it with adequate communication, to allow for timely course correction.
 - "And by how much?", is essentially the contribution of the individual activity towards the end goal, often hard to measure, but key.